-The auto loan industry is a big business.
-More than 90% of U.S. households have at least one car, and auto loans are the third-biggest category of household debt.
 If you have good credit, you may find a lot of financing options available to you when shopping for a car.
 But if you have poor credit, a guaranteed auto loan may seem like the only way you’ll be able to purchase a car.
 This isn’t necessarily the case, though.

 What are guaranteed auto loans?

 Maybe you’ve seen offers for “guaranteed” auto loans, or loans with no credit check, at some car dealerships while out looking for your new ride.
 (They may also be referred to as “buy-here, pay-here” loans.)
 No matter the name, these are auto loans financed by the dealership and offered to those with low credit scores or limited credit history.

 Lenders typically consider your credit history, including your credit scores, to assess their risk in giving you a car loan.

 In general, the better your credit scores, the lower your car loan interest rate could be.
 According to credit bureau Experian, in the second quarter of 2020 those with lower scores (known as subprime borrowers) paid an average interest rate of 11.33% on new cars, while those with higher scores (prime) paid an average interest rate of 4.21% on new cars.
 A high interest rate can drive up your car payments.

 Unlike other lenders, many buy-here, pay-here dealerships don’t consider credit scores when qualifying you for a loan.
 Instead, they typically look at your income, employment history and proof of residence.
 You’ll also likely need to make a down payment.